-Some of the biggest mistakes made when handling a crisis are not dealing with the problem head on, thoughtless or insincere comments, lack of communication with stakeholders, unprepared spokespeople, getting defensive after receiving backlash, or, sitting back and letting the problem grow.
-Domino’s, Sony, Samsung, BP, United Airlines, Equifax, KFC, are all good examples of companies who stumbled with crisis management.
+Some of the biggest mistakes made when handling a crisis are not dealing with the problem head-on, thoughtless or insincere comments, lack of communication with stakeholders, unprepared spokespeople, getting defensive after receiving backlash, or sitting back and letting the problem grow.
+Domino’s, Sony, Samsung, BP, United Airlines, Equifax, KFC are all excellent examples of companies who stumbled with crisis management.
 Organizations should study these crises and learn from the mistakes!

 In today’s environment, organizations of all types face a variety of threats to their operations.
-Some risks can be planned for, monitored, and mitigated; but other high-impact, hard-to-predict events are occurring more often.
+Some risks can be planned for, monitored, and mitigated, but other high-impact, hard-to-predict events occur more often.

 Crisis readiness has taken on increased importance and urgency for boards and management teams.
 The list of potential crises that organizations can find themselves

-facing today looms large (see sample list below).
+facing today’s looms large (see sample list below).

-Thanks to social media, the speed with which news of a crisis, whether accurate or inaccurate, can spread is literally reduced to minutes, making the organization’s ability to respond quickly and effectively highly critical.
+Thanks to social media, the speed with which news of a crisis, whether accurate or inaccurate, can spread is reduced to minutes, making the organization’s ability to respond quickly and effectively-highly critical.

-Root cause analysis of numerous crises have revealed that a boards involvement and oversight is often questioned when an organization’s response is deemed to have fallen short.
-This is particularly true in cases where early warning signs were ignored or the crisis was attributable to the organization’s culture or tone from the top.
+Root cause analysis of numerous crises has revealed that a board’s involvement and oversight is often questioned when an organization’s response is deemed to have fallen short.
+This is particularly true in cases where early warning signs were ignored, or the crisis was attributable to the organization’s culture or tone from the top.

-While not every crises causes harm, an organization’s response can result in major business risks.
+While not every crisis causes harm, an organization’s response can result in significant business risks.

-The key message or “truth cocktail” for boards is generally you are overconfident and underprepared.
-In addition, many boards need to realize that crisis prevention (enterprise-wide risk assessment) is integral to crisis readiness and response.
+The key message or “truth cocktail” for boards is that you are generally overconfident and underprepared.
+Many boards also need to realize that crisis prevention (enterprise-wide risk assessment) is integral to crisis readiness and response.

-Crisis prevention goes hand-in-hand with risk management, as risk management involves identifying and anticipating the likelihood, impact and speed of onset of risk events that could become crises, and implementing programs and a system of controls to prevent and respond to to such risk events and mitigate their impact.
+Crisis prevention goes hand-in-hand with risk management.
+Risk management involves identifying and anticipating the likelihood, impact, and speed of onset of risk events that could become crises, implementing programs, and a system of controls to prevent and respond to such risk events and mitigate their impact.